Last updated: May 4, 2026

 - I am helping a parent: keep a binder with the deed, tax bills, IDs, vehicle registration, and a valid Power of Attorney.

 - I moved into a nursing home or community residential care: do not give up the 4% rate automatically.
-State law lets qualifying owners keep the 4% rate and related exemptions if they intend to return and the property is not rented beyond allowed limits.
+State law can let qualifying owners keep the 4% rate and related relief if they intend to return and the property is not rented beyond allowed limits.

 If your application gets denied